-Keep in mind that almond milk contains only about 1 gram of protein per 240 ml (1 cup).
-Compared to cow’s milk which contains 7 to 8 grams of protein per cup, or Starbucks oat milk and soy milk (which are also high in protein), almond milk is not particularly protein-packed.
+Keep in mind that almond milk contains only about 2 grams of protein per 240 ml (1 cup).
+Compared to cow’s milk which contains 7 to 8 grams of protein per cup or soy milk (which is also high in protein), Starbucks oat milk, almond milk, and coconut milk are not particularly protein-packed.

 Still, the brand of almond milk used by Starbucks is preferred by many almond milk consumers.
 This kind of almond milk is also often recommended by nutritionists.

 With minimal ingredients and a rich, creamy flavor, this is a good choice for people who prefer almond milk over other dairy alternatives.